Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Abstract

 \section{Abstract}

 We present a computational study to explore the potential of different experimental approaches to tune the magnetic interactions in two-dimensional van der Waals magnets.
 We selected CrGeSe$_3$, CrGeTe$_3$, and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers as case studies and calculated the full exchange tensors among all relevant atomic pairs and analyze their dependence on different external parameters, such as biaxial and uniaxial strain, as well as gate voltage.
-We pay special attention to interactions that emerge or vanish due to changes of the symmetry of the system.
+We focus particularly on interactions that emerge or vanish due to changes in the system's symmetry, especially under uniaxial strain and gate voltage.
 We find that biaxial and uniaxial strains significantly modify isotropic exchange couplings, which can lead to a transition from a ferromagnetic to an antiferromagnetic phase, while a gate voltage induces Dzyaloshinskii–Moriya interactions, forming a vortex pattern whose chirality is determined by the sign of the electric field.
-The electric dipole moment of the Janus material is large, raising the possibility of multiferroic behaviour.
+The electric dipole moment of the Janus material is large, raising the possibility of multiferroic behavior.
 The polarizability is similar for the three compounds.